35°54.156' N 014°30.924' E

 The wreck of HMS Maori has lots of swim-throughs and holes for divers to investigate.
 Penetration is possible, but the wreck has been in the sea for several decades, so the structure is getting weak and could collapse.
 The sides of the ship are well rusted through and have large holes in the front, and the rear is open since the wreck broke into two.
 Divers can enter Maori from various openings and exit from others, swimming through the forward hold or even the whole length of the wreck.
 Plenty of light comes in through portholes and missing side panels, as well as through various hatches leading to the main deck.
 Good buoyancy is important to avoid kicking up silt inside the wreck as this can reduce visibility drastically, and there are lots of sharp edges and jagged bits of metal sticking out of the wreck.

 The wreckage located on the sand behind the main wreck structure has some interesting bits and pieces to explore during the dive.
-There is also a blue car wreck on the port side of Maori, washed in the sea by a heavy storm in the end of October 2016.
+There was also a blue car wreck on the port side of Maori, washed in the sea by a heavy storm in the end of October 2016, which was removed in June 2019.
 Around the bay on the sand divers find a motorbike wreck, old tyres and barrels, where marine life is hiding in.

 HMS Maori is a good wreck dive for entry level divers, with its maximum depth of 16 m and easy access from the shore.
 Maori is one of the few shallow wrecks in Malta, which are suitable for PADI OWD or equivalent.
-Other shallow wrecks are X127/Carolita off Manoel Island, also in Marsamxett Harbour, Tug 2 off Exiles in Sliema, and tugboats 10 and St. Michael off Zonqor Point in Marsaskala.
+Other shallow wrecks are X127/Carolita off Manoel Island, another WWII wreck also in Marsamxett Harbour, Tugboat 2 off Exiles in Sliema, Tugboat 10 and St. Michael off Zonqor Point in Marsaskala and Patrol Boat P31 at Comino.
 Unlike the scuttled tugs, HMS Maori and X127 are real World War II wrecks, making this a great dive for those interested in Malta’s wartime history.
 Maori is also ideal dive site for advanced and wreck courses, and an interesting place for night diving, with lots of sea life around.
 Underwater photographers can create amazing photos using the light falling in through the holes in the hull.

 Like most wrecks of this age, HMS Maori hosts an abundance of marine life forming an artificial reef.
 There are lots of different types of fish and other creatures in and amongst the wreckage.
 The wreck is covered with green weed and tube worms, shoals of salema fish, sea breams and cardinal fish swimming around the upper structure, the many cracks and crevasses offering sanctuary to octopus and scorpion fish.
 There are plenty of hermit crabs around, especially on Maori herself, also nudibranchs and fire worms.
 On the sand one can find flatfish and burrowing starfish, red mullet digging in the sand, occasionally stingrays when in season.
 Moray eels, cuttlefish, sometimes even sea horses.